core-wg/senml-spec/draft-ietf-core-senml.md

 {::include ex3.gen.xml}
 ~~~~

-The SenML Stream is represented as a sensml tag that contains a series
+The SenML Stream is represented as a sensml element that contains a series
-of senml tags for each SenML Record.
+of senml elements for each SenML Record.
 The SenML attributes are
 represented as XML attributes.
 The following table shows the mapping
 of the SenML labels, which are used for the attribute name, to the
-attribute types used in the XML senml tags.
+attribute types used in the XML senml elements.

 | Name          | Label| Type    |
 | Base Name     | bn   | string  |